startaiapps/HelloHistory_privacy_policy/Play_Store.md

 ## 📜 Privacy Policy

-**Hello History** is a free app developed by Sentix Apps.
+**History Talk** is a free app developed by Sentix Apps.
 This SERVICE is provided by Sentix Apps at no cost and is intended for use as is.

 ### Information Collection and Use

-Hello History does not collect any **personal information** directly.
+History Talk does not collect any **personal information** directly.

 However, third-party services integrated into the app may collect information used to identify you.
 These services include: